The above picture shows the fascinating Kirkbride style

 1893 topo map showing the Essex Railroad in Danvers, note the Asylum Station as well as the outline of the Kirkbride style building on top of the hill.
 Also note the size of the building.
 It really is BIG.
 The Essex Railroad ran from Salem Mass to Lawrence Mass, most of the right of way is still intact.
 The section from Salem to Peabody is still in use.

-Former Asylum Station, later renamed Hathorne on the Essex RR was located
+Former Asylum Station, later renamed Hathorne on the Essex RR

 near the entrance to the Danvers State Hospital.